jack-dowd/3D-Graphics-Project/readme.txt

 * Change window size by changing WINDOW_WIDTH and WINDOW_HEIGHT in main.c

-* If you want to have an n-layered cube, change RUBIKS_CUBE_DIM in main.c (However, you can only turn up to 4 layers, so only 2x2 to 4x4 are fully-functional)
+* If you want to have an n-layered cube, change RUBIKS_CUBE_DIM in main.c (However, the key inputs are only coded to accommodate a 4x4 cube at most)

 * Inputs: